Klezmer: Orchestration

 Klezmer music is an instrumental tradition, without much of a history of songs or singing.
 In Eastern Europe, Klezmers did traditionally accompany the vocal stylings of the Badchen (wedding entertainer), although their performances were typically improvised couplets and the calling of ceremonies rather than songs.
 (The importance of the Badchen gradually decreased by the twentieth century, although they still continued in some traditions.)

 As for the klezmer orchestra, its size and composition varied by time and place.
 The klezmer bands of the eighteenth and early nineteenth century were small, with roughly three to five musicians playing woodwind or string instruments.
 Another common configuration in that era was similar to Hungarian bands today, typically a lead violinist, second violin, cello, and cimbalom.
 In the mid-nineteenth century, the clarinet started to appear in those small Klezmer ensembles as well.
-By the last decades of the century, in Ukraine, the orchestras had grown larger, averaging seven to twelve members, and incorporating brass instruments and up to twenty for a prestigious occasion.
+In Ukraine, by the last decades of the century the orchestras had grown larger, averaging seven to twelve members; incorporating brass instruments and up to twenty performers for a prestigious occasion.
 (However, for poor weddings a large klezmer ensemble might only send three or four of its junior members.)
 In these larger orchestras, on top of the core instrumentation of strings and woodwinds, ensembles often featured cornets, C clarinets, trombones, a contrabass, a large Turkish drum, and several extra violins.
 The inclusion of Jews in tsarist army bands during the 19th century may also have led to the introduction of typical military band instruments into klezmer.
 With such large orchestras, the music was arranged so that the bandleader soloist could still be heard at key moments.
 In Galicia, and Belarus, the smaller string ensemble with cimbalom remained the norm into the twentieth century.
-American klezmer as it developed in dancehalls and wedding banquets of the early twentieth century had a more complete orchestration not unlike those used in popular orchestras of the time.
+American klezmer, as it developed in dancehalls and wedding banquets of the early twentieth century, had a more complete orchestration not unlike those used in popular orchestras of the time.
 They use a clarinet, saxophone, or trumpet for the melody, and make great use of the trombone for slides and other flourishes.